Whitehill and Bordon relief road

 The northern section of the Relief Road (phase one – Louisburg Avenue) was completed in November 2016 and currently provides access to the new housing developments until the Relief road is completed in its entirety.

 Southern section of the Relief Road (Phase two)

-Hampshire County Council is currently constructing phase two of the Relief Road which is a two mile section south of phase one.
+Hampshire County Council is currently constructing phase two (Templars Way / Louisburg Avenue) of the Relief Road which is a two mile section south of phase one.
 This £20 million major scheme will join up with phase one (Louisburg Avenue), to create a new Relief Road to the west of the area, with a dedicated path for pedestrians and cyclists.

 In addition, two traffic light controlled junctions; one to access the new garrison housing development and the second at the intersection with Oakhanger Road will be provided.

-The majority of construction work will not affect local residents or commuters as it is constructed on Ministry of Defence land to the west of Whitehill and Bordon.
-There will be occasions when diversions and road closures will need to be put in place, the County Council will ensure that disruption is kept to a minimum for the safety of road users and our workers.
+The remaining construction work (Section B) will not affect local residents as it is constructed on Ministry of Defence land to the north west of Whitehill and Bordon.
+There will be occasions when overnight road closures and diversions will be required at the Oakhanger Road junction.
+The County Council will ensure that disruption is kept to a minimum for the safety of road users and our workers.

 When the Relief Road is complete the following will apply: